My “HIGH 54” Top Game Boy / Game Boy Color Games That Are Still Fun PLAYING NOW

-However, the thing that really kicked the new hobby up a notch was realizing that my Sega Mini could be ‘hacked’ to add ANY old retro video game from any old retro video game console — BECAUSE — once one goes down that online retro video game rabbit hole, one eventually realizes that one could have been playing any old retro video game right on one’s old iMac the whole dang time (not to mention you can just buy emulators pre-loaded with every dang game that came out from back in the day from apparently totally legitimate online retailers).
+However, the thing that really kicked the new hobby up a notch was realizing that my Sega Mini could be ‘hacked’ to add ANY old retro video game from any old retro video game console — BECAUSE — once one goes down that online retro video game rabbit hole, one eventually realizes that one could have been playing any old retro video game right on one’s old iMac the whole dang time (not to mention you can just buy emulators pre-loaded with every dang game that came out back-in-the-day from apparently totally legitimate online retailers).

 I guess that’s why they say hindsight is 20/20.